 How does Temperature Control work?

 In a nutshell, TC works because certain metals predictably increase their resistance as they heat up.
 As a vaper, you’re probably already familiar with resistance.
-You know there’s a coil inside your tank or dripper and that it has a resistance, which – if you use any regulated mod – is shown on the screen.
+You know there’s a coil inside your tank or dripper that it has a resistance, which – if you use any regulated mod – is shown on the screen.

 When you vape Kanthal, that resistance value doesn’t change.
 That’s a particular property of Kanthal: its resistance is static regardless of its temperature.
 For TC vaping we use different coil materials, ones specifically chosen because their resistance will rise to a calculable amount as the coil heats.

 Common vaping temperatures are in the range 200°C- 250°C / 392°F – 480°F, with the temperature usually set in increments of 5°C or 10°F.

 Avoiding dry hits / burnt hits

 - It’s happened to all of us: we’ve not noticed our tank has run dry; we’ve failed to add enough juice to our dripper; we didn’t do our wicking quite right.